Cynthia Shepard Perry: Honors and distinctions

+First woman to earn a doctorate from the International Education program at the University of Massachusetts Amherst.

+Served as Honorary Consul General of Senegal.

+Appointed Honorary Consul General of Rwanda by President Paul Kagame and confirmed by the United States Department of State.

+Lifetime member of Delta Sigma Theta.

+2021 Indiana State University Honored Cynthia Shepard Perry with a street naming ceremony proclaimed “Ambassador Cynthia Shepard Perry Way.”

+Honored posthumously when the City of Houston declared June 29, 2024, a day of remembrance recognizing her contributions to diplomatic relations between Houston and African countries.

+The Ambassador Cynthia Shepard Perry Award was established at the University of Massachusetts Amherst to support international fieldwork by graduate students.

 Personal life and death

 In November 1946, Perry married James Shepard, a mechanic.
 When she was invited to join the postgraduate program in Massachusetts in 1968, her husband, hoping to keep her home, demanded a divorce.
 Her divorce from Shepard was finalized in 1971, and she married James Olden (J.O.)
 Perry; he died in 2006.

 Perry died June 13, 2024, at the age of 95.